Dreamworld (Australia): 2010s

 AVPX closed on 31 March 2013.
 It was replaced with Zombie Evilution on 13 September 2013.
 Zombie Evilution originally ran as a temporary scare maze until 14 October.
 On 18 October, the attraction reopened as a laser skirmish attraction with the same theme and backstory.

-On 8 November 2013 the park was evacuated when a bushfire came within close proximity.
+On 8 November 2013, the park was evacuated when a bushfire came within close proximity.
 Everyone in the park was evacuated within an hour.
 Dreamworld announced via Facebook that the park was not under any immediate threat and that back burning to protect it from any damage had started just outside the Big Brother complex.
 Later that day, Dreamworld again announced via Facebook that the blaze was under control thanks to firefighters and that the park would re-open as normal the next day.

 On 28 April 2014, the Reef Diver closed and was subsequently removed.
 On 20 September, it was replaced by Tail Spin, a Gerstlauer Sky Fly.

 In early 2015, Dreamworld teased that two new big attractions would be coming to the park in 2015.
 Throughout the early months of the year, rumours circulated as to the reopening of the Eureka Mountain Mine Ride, however these did not eventuate.
 Zombie Evilution once again reopened as a scare maze in April.
 On 12 May, Dreamworld announced that Wiggles World would become a shared kids' world based on the characters of the Australian children's television network, ABC Kids.
 ABC Kids World opened in June.
 Dreamworld also revealed plans for an extensive motorsport attraction, which was expected to be a new V8 Supercars attraction to either complement or replace V8 Supercars RedLine.
 On 26 July, Tiger Cub Kai was born.
 On 12 October, The Cyclone was closed for refurbishment as part of the Motorsport Precinct, labelled to open 26 December 2015.

-On 25 October, Dreamworld posted new information on their website regarding the Motorsport Precinct.
-Including that the Cyclone will be renamed "Hot Wheels SideWinder" after Dreamworld entered into a partnership with Hot Wheels.
-Dreamworld also revealed that the Precinct will feature the Motorsport Museum (Featuring the 30 Peter Brock V8's) as well as six state-of-the-art racing simulators, a new F&B (Food and Beverage) Outlet named Grid Burgers and Sports Bar, as well as a new retail outlet.
+On 25 October, Dreamworld posted new information on its website regarding the Motorsport Precinct, noting that the Cyclone would be renamed "Hot Wheels SideWinder" after Dreamworld entered into a partnership with Hot Wheels.
+Dreamworld also revealed that the Precinct will feature the Motorsport Museum (Featuring the 30 Peter Brock V8's) as well as six racing simulators, a new F&B (Food and Beverage) Outlet named Grid Burgers and Sports Bar, as well as a new retail outlet.
 The Precinct is sponsored by Dunlop, RACQ and Hot Wheels and opened on 26 December 2015.